dcycle/watchdog_watchdog/README.md

 (2) visit /admin/reports/status.

-(3) the Watchdog Watchdog section should be green and state something like: "no warnings or errors logged since (date)"
+(3) the Watchdog Watchdog section should be green and state something like: "Nothing to report"

-(4) log a dummy error using `drush ev "\Drupal::logger('just_testing')->error('Hello, this is an error');"` and `drush ev "watchdog_exception('something', new \Exception('hello'));"`
+(4) log two dummy errors using `drush ev "\Drupal::logger('just_testing')->error('Hello, this is an error');"` and `drush ev "watchdog_exception('something', new \Exception('hello'));"`

 (5) Go back to /admin/reports/status, and this time the Watchdog Watchdog section will display an error stating: 'At least one error was logged since (date): Hello, this is an error!'
+(Notice that watchdog_watchdog only logs the first in a series of errors)

 (6) If this were a real problem with your environment, you would then fix it, and return to the Watchdog Watchdog section of /admin/reports/status and click "reset" which will set the Watchdog Watchdog line to green again until the next error or warning appears